jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 you
 ```

-> Default delimiter is TAB. use `-dx` to change it to "x" or `-d' '` to change it to space
+> The default delimiter is TAB.
+Use `-dx` to change it to "x" or `-d' '` to change it to space

 It is also possible to _cut_ fields 1, 2, and 3 with `-f1-3` or only characters with index 4, 5, 7, 8 from each line `-c4,5,7,8`.